Barbara A. Schaal

 Membership Type: Member

-Barbara Schaal is the Mary-Dell Chilton Distinguished Professor in the department of biology at Washington University and vice president of the National Academy of Sciences.
+Barbara Schaal is the Dean of the Faculty of Arts & Sciences and the Mary-Dell Chilton Distinguished Professor in the department of biology at Washington University.
 Dr. Schaal is a plant evolutionary biologist recognized for her work on the genetics of plant species.
 She is known particularly for her studies that use DNA sequences to understand evolutionary processes such as gene flow, geographical differentiation, and the domestication of crop species.

 Dr. Schaal was born in Berlin, Germany, in 1947 and became a U.S. citizen in 1956.
 She grew up in Chicago, graduated from the University of Illinois, Chicago, with a degree in biology, and received a doctorate from Yale University in 1974.
 She was on the faculty of the University of Houston and the Ohio State University before joining Washington University in 1980, where she has served as chair of the biology department.
 She has been president of the Botanical Society of America and president of the Society for the Study of Evolution.